Convert VHS tapes to digital with VHS player and laptop.

 5. Save and edit.
 Once the recording is finished, save the digital file to your computer.
 You might want to edit the video—trim out any unnecessary bits or enhance the quality.
 Once you're happy with the final product, save it in your preferred format.
 If you encounter problems, this article has solutions for common issues during VHS to digital conversion.

-Get the Best Quality: VHS to Digital Conversion
+Tips for the Best-Quality VHS to Digital Conversion

 So, you’ve decided to convert those precious VHS tapes to digital.
 Excellent!
 Now, let’s talk about maximizing quality during the transfer process.
 Whether you’re going DIY or using a professional service like YesVideo, these tips will help you get the best possible results.